How to Repair a Rubber EPDM Roof

-Long-lasting repairs on an EPDM roofing system requires the right repair materials and careful prep of the repair area.
+Long-lasting repairs to an EPDM roofing system requires the right repair materials and careful prep of the repair area.
 EPDM roofing membrane is made with synthetic rubber and is not compatible with asphalt-based products.
 This includes any type of roof cement flashing as well as any asphalt-based roof coating, including aluminum roof coating.
-These materials will contaminate the EPDM rubber membrane, requiring replacement.
+These materials will contaminate the EPDM rubber membrane, leading to a more extensive repair.

 Have your roof cleaned and inspected periodically to evaluate the roof coating.
 If you need to reseal a rubber roof, it might need a special fabric applied, a base coat, and an elastomeric coating as a topcoat sealant.
 Or you might be able to use a peel-and-stick roofing patch made of EPDM material.
 If you need an adhesive, use a specially formulated product called "an EDPM rubber roofing adhesive."
 EPDM roofs can be repaired or patched if the original roof material is in good shape and the seams are holding.

 EPDM stands for ethylene propylene diene terpolymer, an extremely durable synthetic rubber roofing membrane commonly used for roofing low-slope buildings.
 The main ingredients are derived from oil and natural gas.

 Patching materials for EPDM roofing are sold as either standard membrane materials that require separate adhesive or as pressure-sensitive materials that have the adhesive pre-applied to the underside of the membrane.

 Patching materials also are sold in kits that include cleaner, primer, and roller for bonding the patch.
 These kits can be expensive, but they may consist of enough material to make several repairs.